Teezo Touchdown: 2020–present: Viral success, Call Me If You Get Lost tour, and fashion

-On February 10, 2022, he began touring in the United States with fellow American rappers Tyler, the Creator, Vince Staples, and Colombian-American singer Kali Uchis on the Call Me If You Get Lost Tour, to support the release of Tyler, the Creator's album Call Me If You Get Lost, and also appearing on the song from the album "RunItUp".
+On February 10, 2022, he began touring in the United States with Tyler, the Creator, Vince Staples, and Kali Uchis on the Call Me If You Get Lost Tour, to support the release of Tyler's album Call Me If You Get Lost.
 He also released the single "Handyman" with producer Kenny Beats.
 On March 6, 2021, his web series Watch Your Step premiered on Telfar TV, an online streaming platform created by American fashion label Telfar.
 The series is composed of sketch comedy shorts that promote Telfar products.